phac-nml/irida/doc/developer/setup/index.md

 ### Configure Filesystem Locations

 IRIDA stores much of its metadata in the relational database.
-As of IRIDA 23.01, you can use cloud based storage (BETA) as well as a local filesystem to store the sequencing, reference, and analysis files.
-Currently, Azure Blob Storage and AWS S3 Bucket Storage are supported.
+As of IRIDA 23.01, you can use cloud based storage (BETA) as well as a local filesystem to store the sequencing, reference, and analysis output files.
+Currently, Azure Blob and AWS S3 storage is supported.

 Directory configuration is: